xoreos/xoreos-media/README.md

 * fonts/

   Fonts used by xoreos.

-Currently contains the Rezland font by [Fraser Davidson](http://fraserdavidson.co.uk/), released as freeware.
+  - The Rezland font by [Fraser Davidson](http://fraserdavidson.co.uk/), released as freeware.
+Used in the xoreos logo and icon
+  - [DejaVu](http://dejavu-fonts.org/) Sans Mono Bold, based on the [Vera Fonts](http://gnome.org/fonts/), distributed under the [Bitstream Vera Fonts license](http://dejavu-fonts.org/wiki/License).
+Used as monospaced system font in xoreos.

 * logos/